NASA’s James Webb telescope will explore the universe. Critics say its name represents a painful time in U.S. history.

 Erin Thompson, a professor of art crime at the John Jay College of Criminal Justice at City University of New York, said that it seemed Webb was “deeply complicit in what was the standard of the time.”

-Thompson, who wrote the forthcoming book “Smashing Statues: The Rise and Fall of America’s Public Monuments,” said she has heard arguments that Webb’s acceptance of the systematic discrimination was morally acceptable because of the time period.
+Thompson, who wrote the forthcoming book “Smashing Statues: The Rise and Fall of America’s Public Monuments,” said she has heard arguments that Webb’s acceptance of the systemic discrimination was morally acceptable because of the time period.
 “But the thing is,” Thompson said, “that time is not now.”

 Thompson and Matthes agreed that naming objects after people is fundamentally flawed — because people are flawed.